 The Ph.D. coordinator must be kept up-to-date on the process, and know the purpose and time perspective of the stay abroad.
 The coordinator is responsible for updating the Educational Plan.
 A Learning Agreement must signed, which will clarify the academic arrangement of the stay.

-Most international mobilities, especially for shorter duration, must be funded through your own capital.
+Most international mobility programs, especially for shorter duration, must be funded through your own funds.

 Check with your faculty if they have funds for Ph.D. mobility you can apply for.
 The faculty's Ph.D. coordinator may be able to assist you with information here.